-IO and China sign first Procurement Arrangement for PF Conductors
+China signs first Procurement Arrangement for poloidal field conductors

-On Friday, 10 October, the ITER Organization and the Chinese Domestic Agency signed the first out of three Procurement Arrangements for the conductors of ITER's Poloidal Field (PF) conductors.
-According to ITER's unique in-kind procurement sharing principle, the manufacturing of the PF coils is split up between China, Russia and Europe.
-China will contribute 67% of the share—or in total numbers 45,4 km of conductor cable —while Russia will produce 19,7% (10,7 km) and Europe 13,3% (8,6 km).
+On Friday, 10 October, the ITER Organization and the Chinese Domestic Agency signed the first out of three Procurement Arrangements for the conductors of ITER's poloidal field conductors.
+According to ITER's unique in-kind procurement sharing principle, the manufacturing of the poloidal field coils is split up between China, Russia and Europe.
+China will contribute 67 percent of the share—or 45.4 km of conductor—while Russia will produce 19.7 percent (10.7 km) and Europe 13.3 percent (8.6 km).

-The ITER superconducting magnet system is made up of four main sub-systems: Toroidal Field Coils, the Central Solenoid, Poloidal Field Coils and Correction Coils.
-The Poloidal Field Coil system consists of six independent coils.
-Due to their sheer size, the actual winding of PF coils 2 through 6 will take place in a special dedicated coil winding building in Cadarache.
-PF1 will possibly be manufactured offsite and delivered finished.
+The ITER superconducting magnet system is made up of four main sub-systems: toroidal field coils, the central solenoid, poloidal field coils and correction coils.
+The poloidal field coil system consists of six independent coils.
+Due to their sheer size, the actual winding of coils 2 through 6 will take place in a special dedicated coil winding building in Cadarache.
+The smallest coil, PF1, will be manufactured offsite and delivered finished.

-DG Ikeda and Mr. Jinpei Cheng, the Head of the new Domestic Agency, signing the first of three Procurement Arrangements.
+Director-General Ikeda and Jinpei Cheng, the Head of the new Chinese Domestic Agency, sign the first of three Procurement Arrangements.

 In order to guarantee the high quality standards required for the ITER strands and conductors, all suppliers have to perform a comprehensive qualification procedure and acceptance testing.